Eurasian dotterel: Behaviour and ecology

 The male dotterel generally is responsible for incubation and looks after the chicks.
-In most cases the cock dotterel successfully prevents other males from getting his mate and fertilizing her eggs.
+In most cases, the cock dotterel successfully prevents other males from getting his mate and fertilizing her eggs.
 He usually rears chicks that he has fathered and only 4.6% (2/44) of chicks were not the genetic offspring of the caring male, corresponding to 9.1% (2/22) broods affected.

 Status

 It is a relatively common species with a wide range.
-Populations seem to be declining slowly but not alarmingly so, and the International Union for Conservation of Nature has rated it as a "least-concern species".
+Populations seem to be declining slowly, but not alarmingly so, and the International Union for Conservation of Nature has rated it as a "least-concern species".
 A survey published in 2015 showed a fall in dotterel numbers in Scotland between 1987 and 2011, from 980 to 423 breeding males - representing a decline of 57%.

-The Eurasian dotterel is one of the species to which the Agreement on the Conservation of African-Eurasian Migratory Waterbirds (AEWA) applies.
+The Eurasian dotterel is one of the species to which the Agreement on the Conservation of African-Eurasian Migratory Waterbirds applies.